 You’ve seen other variations (Very Poor/Poor/Neutral/Good/Very Good).
 It seems these scales are what everyone uses.
 But why?
 When we created the Client Feedback Tool in 2004, we followed this lead, figuring someone much smarter than us must have devised that system.
 We quickly discovered the reason not to use such a scoring method.

 In the first year, 94% of the scores we collected were at the top level.
 While this sounds like a good thing, remember the purpose of feedback is for improvement.
 If your answer scale eliminates any room for improvement 94% of the time, you will not be able to fine-tune your processes.
+Learning how to ask a customer for feedback is all about digging deeper than generic scoring.

 Further, the tone of the words used is uncomfortable.
 The scale sets up a pass/fail scenario, and most people feel uncomfortable giving a score less than “Very Satisfied.”